 It was held at Moe’s Books in Berkeley.
 Moe’s has a storied history among writers and poets.

 Moe’s has a frenetic energy, in part, because of its location.
 It’s right at the corner of Telegraph and Dwight.
-Its location is prime not only because it is three blocks south of University Ave and the Berkely campus.
+An area that is prime not only because it is three blocks south of University Ave and the Berkely campus.

 You’ve begun with this frantic energy that is so clear and prevalent and this great little bookstore that feeds on that momentum that people carry with them.
 Inviting anyone from outside to come in and experience the books and readings by Local and nonlocal poets.
 But it also creates the opportunity lack of understanding when it is clear to the people attending the reading that the people who are coming in and out are not paying attention to the reading or the impact that their coming and leaving are having.